hauptem/F5-SSL-Orchestrator-Tools/SSLO-Replay/USERGUIDE.md

 Certs and keys are listed by name only.
 Their content is never captured.

-See SNAPSHOT-FORMAT.md for the full specification.
+See the release notes for the full snapshot format specification.

 ---